panexxo/cdpq-mq/README.md

 <br><br>

-## 1.- Connection to MQ=Cloud Queue manager with java client version 9.0
+## 1.- Connection to MQ-Cloud Queue manager with java client version 9.0

 On the folder [JavaClient9.0](https://github.ibm.com/tech-garage-canada/cdpq-mq/tree/main/JavaClient9.0) there is a simple Java app that puts a message by using client library 9.0.5.